 Based on recalculations, my new target is 50|78|100|78|50 and I’ll add 10 stitches to each underarm.

-I found this chart a while back and it’s been helpful for defining terms and validating measurements.
+I found a chart a while back and it’s been helpful for defining terms and validating measurements.
+(Unfortunately the link is now broken.)
 Yes, it is for men’s clothing.
 I told you I like loose fitting clothes.
 What can I say?
 I grew up in the era of unisex clothes.
 No negative ease in my jumper.

 Also during this time, I learned that when the stitches are getting all twisted on the needle, turn the needle toward the twist and when the cable pops back it untwists the stitches.